nextcloud/gallery/README.md

 ![Screenshot](https://oc8demo.interfacloud.com/index.php/s/pvetv4RaIbFhDRb/download)
 ## Featuring
 * Support for large selection of media types (depending on ownCloud setup)
-* Large, zoomable previews
+* Large, zoomable previews which can be shown in fullscreen mode
-* Sort images by name or date
+* Sort images by name or date added
 * Per album description and copyright statement
-* A la carte features
+* A la carte features (external shares, native svg, etc.)
 * Image download straight from the slideshow or the gallery
 * Seamlessly jump between the gallery and the files view
 * Ignore folders containing a ".nomedia" file
-* Native SVG support
+* Native SVG support (disabled by default)
 * Mobile support

 Checkout the [full changelog](CHANGELOG.md) for more.